A stratified homotopy hypothesis: Striation sheaves

-\end{itemize} Each of these conditions specializes to their weaker versions, and so a sheaf on $\strat$ satisfying these strong conditions is in particular a striation sheaf.
+\end{itemize} Each of these conditions specializes to its weaker version, and so a sheaf on $\strat$ satisfying these strong conditions is in particular a striation sheaf.
 Conversely, every striation sheaf automatically satisfies these strengthened conditions.

 \end{remark}

 \begin{remark} Each of the defining properties of a striation sheaf $\cF$ gives a conceptual reduction of information. \begin{itemize} \item The {\bf sheaf} condition implies $\cF$ is determined by its values on basic singularity types: $\RR^i\times \sC(L)$.